Spinning Particles in Quantum Mechanics and Quantum Field Theory

+The second section gives a more specialist treatment of applications of the worldline approach.
 Since the fifties the quantum-mechanical path integral representation of QFT propagators and effective actions has been known.
 However it is only in recent years that they have gained some popularity for certain types of calculations in quantum field theory.
-The second part of the lectures, given by C. Schubert, describes two of the main techniques for the evaluation of such path integrals, which are gaussian integration (also called ``string-inspired formalism'') and semiclassical approximation (``worldline instantons'').
+The second part of the lectures describes two of the main techniques for the evaluation of such path integrals, which are gaussian integration (also called ``string-inspired formalism'') and semiclassical approximation (``worldline instantons'').
 We first give a detailed discussion of photonic amplitudes in Scalar and Spinor QED, in vacuum as well as in a constant external field.
 Then we shortly discuss the main issues encountered in the generalization to the nonabelian case, and finally the case of gravity, where subtle mathematical issues arise.